FOR THE CONSERVATION OF TROPICAL FORESTS

 to implement strategies to reduce threats identified in the management plans of 33 wild terrestrial protected areas.

-In 2015, the II Debt-for-Nature Swap has a total of 32 eligible entities, of which three were incorporated during the 2014–2015 period by successfully and satisfactorily completing the due diligence evaluation.
+In 2017, the II Debt-for-Nature Swap has a total of 40 eligible entities, which were incorporated upon successfully and satisfactorily completing the due diligence evaluation.

 Among the achievements of the 2011–2016 Strategic Plan of the II Debt-for Nature Swap that were reached during the 2014–2015 period, it is important to mention the following: